alphagov/accessibility-issues/README.md

 ### Build

-If you want to publish the website without using a build script you may need to build the static HTML files.

-Type the following to build the HTML:
+To build the static HTML files locally, type the following to build the HTML:

 ```
 bundle exec middleman build